apache/cordova-docs/docs/en/edge/guide/plugins/index.md

 - iOS Plugins
 - Windows Phone Plugins

-The webOS and Tizen platforms currently do not support plugins.
+The Tizen platform currently does not support plugins.